sypai/sypai.github.io/_posts/2019-08-28-Subtitle-Resync.md

 which has a ample amount of samples.
 Quantitatively speaking, to test the tool's speed and accuracy I have used 16 different valid sample files.
 Out of the files used I have got accurate results for 14 samples, 1 sample gave a partial result (perfect results upto 75% of the video) and a sample on which the tool fails to work.
-Moreover, it takes an average 26.5 seconds to produce the results The reason behind the 2 failing results is the section which decides on the basis of comparison results of fingerprints whether it's a match, a local match or a no match.
+Moreover, it takes an average 26.5 seconds to produce the results. <br>
+The reason behind the 2 failing results is the section which decides on the basis of comparison results of fingerprints whether it's a match, a local match or a no match.